Application Deadline: October 17, 2022

 Submit your official GRE scores to code #7706 for the Bradley University Doctor of Physical Therapy program.
 Do not use any other Bradley University GRE code.
 GRE scores for code #7706 will automatically be sent to PTCAS.
 Using any other Bradley GRE code will result in your official scores not being seen.
 Please refer to the PTCAS website for more information on sending your GRE scores to PTCAS.

 The Department of Physical Therapy usually offers a limited number of half-time Graduate Assistantships.
 These positions are competitive and apply to only one academic year of the program.
 In return for working within the department for 10 hours per week, a GA will receive a partial tuition remission and minimal stipend.
 Because our application process begins so early, we cannot guarantee these positions until late in the Spring semester.
-A separate application process is required and will be initiated after you are fully admitted into the program and have started classes in the summer.
+A separate application process is required and will be initiated after you are fully admitted into the program.

 Letters of Recommendation

 Two letters of recommendation are required, preferably one from an academic reference, and one from a supervisor/employer reference.
 For specific instructions, please see the Bradley directory page at www.ptcas.org.
 Recommendations must be completed online through the PTCAS application.
 Letters of recommendation mailed directly to the Bradley Dept. of Physical Therapy and Health Science will not be considered.

 - Essential Skills: It is expected that students entering the program will be able to meet the technical standards of the program with or without reasonable accommodation.
 Please read these standards before applying.
 (Essential Skills)